Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: Introduction

 A powerful idea in modern mathematical population genetics is to understand the effect of evolution on the distribution of a sample by considering its evolutionary history backward in time by means of \emph{ancestral processes}.
 In particular, the \emph{ancestral recombination graph} (ARG)~\cite{Hudson83,GriffithsMarjoram96,GriffithsMarjoram97,JenkinsFearnheadSong2015} describes the coupled ancestries of multiple genetic sites under recombination.

-In the deterministic setting, that is, when discarding the random fluctuations related to the loss of genetic diversity via resampling, the ARG simplifies considerably.
-This is because resampling corresponds to coalescence of lineages and its absence therefore implies their conditional independence.
-Indeed, it was shown that the ARG simplifies to a simple \emph{partitioning process}~\cite{haldane} that describes the distribution of an individual's genetic heritage across its ancestors.
-This led to a linearisation of the nonlinear forward-time model and an explicit solution formula.
+When neglecting the effect of random genetic drift\footnote{In population genetics, \emph{genetic drift} refers to random fluctuations in type frequencies due to variability in family sizes.
+The reader should not confuse this with the drift term of a diffusion.}, the evolution of the genetic composition forward in time can be described by a system of coupled, nonlinear ordinary differential equations~\cite{Buerger2000}.
+Backward in time, the genealogy of a sample is described by an ARG which is still random, but simplifies considerably in this setting; genetic drift corresponds to coalescence of lineages in the ARG and its absence therefore implies their conditional independence.
+Indeed, it was shown that the ARG reduces to a simple \emph{partitioning process}~\cite{haldane} that describes the distribution of an individual's genetic heritage across its ancestors.
+This led to a linearisation of the nonlinear forward-time model and an explicit solution.
 Later, this approach was extended to include other evolutionary forces such as selection~\cite{AlbertiBaake21, AlbertiBaakeHerrmann21}, migration~\cite{AlbertiBaakeLetterMartinez21} as well as mutation and more~\cite{Alberti22p}.
 See also~\cite{recoreview} for a very readable survey.

-In the majority of natural populations, however, resampling plays an important role.
-Therefore, it is critical for the practical inference of evolutionary parameters to understand the distribution of samples also in this case.
-Because the ARG is then no longer analytically tractable, much effort has been put into the development of efficient computational methods~\cite{GriffithsMarjoram96, FearnheadDonnelly2001, GriffithsJenkinsSong2008, JenkinsGriffiths2011,KuhnerYamatoFelsenstein2000,Nielsen2000,WangRannala2008, Rasmussen2014,BoitardLoisel2007,Miura2011}.
+In the majority of natural populations, however, genetic drift plays an important role and thus, coalescence is an integral part when modelling sample genealogies via the ARG.
+Unfortunately, explicit, closed formulae for sampling probabilities are not known in this case.
+Thus, much effort has been put into the development of efficient computational algorithms; as of today, there exist pre-built software packages like msprime that allow for the efficient simulation of the ARG even for a large number of loci~\cite{EtheridgeKelleherMcVean2016,KelleherLohse2020,Baumdickeretal2022}.
+However, the state space of potential genealogies is so large that parameter inference still remains computationally expensive.
+Simulating the ARG conditional on the configuration of a sample is similarly expensive.
+Finding efficient computational solutions to these two problems remains an active area of investigation to this day.
+See also~\cite{GriffithsMarjoram96, FearnheadDonnelly2001, GriffithsJenkinsSong2008, JenkinsGriffiths2011,KuhnerYamatoFelsenstein2000,Nielsen2000,WangRannala2008, Rasmussen2014,BoitardLoisel2007,Miura2011} for background.